FDevalle/representational-drift/README.md

 ## Spiking network simulation
 Code was tested in a Linux environment.
-Apart from the environment requirements given in requirements.txt, a gfortran compiler should be installed in the machine (gfortran version 7.5.0 for example).
+On top of the requirements given in requirements.txt, a gfortran compiler should be installed in the machine (gfortran version 7.5.0 for example).
 The spiking network simulations code is written in a Fortran routine (beta.f90) which is wrapped in a Python script (main_network_simulations.py).
-To execute a run, it is sufficient to set the simulations parameters in _main_network_simulations.py_, and then run the script from a terminal (with the environment with all necessary requirements activated), for example bu running:
+To execute a run, it is sufficient to set the simulations parameters in _main_network_simulations.py_, and then run the script from a terminal (with the environment with all necessary requirements activated), for example by running:
 ```console
 (my_conda_env) foo@bar:~$ python3 main_network_simulations.py
 ```